 In the spring and fall, I organize and guide bird trips in both the Netherlands and abroad.
 The proceeds of all my guided bird trips go to charity.

-In summer, when the birding gets usually quite slow in the Netherlands (and elsewhere), I have found myself admiring and photographing other flying creatures, such as butterflies and dragonflies but also critters like insects and spiders.
+In summer, when the birding gets usually quite slow in the Netherlands (and elsewhere), I have found myself admiring and photographing other flying creatures, such as butterflies and dragonflies but also critters like beetles and spiders.
 The warmer months give me also opportunity to try catching, solely for photo opportunity purposes, all kinds of reptiles and amphibians, such as snakes, lizards and frogs.

 If you have any questions or would like to have any further information about my travels, photographs etc., please leave a message on the contact page.